sefop/sefop-training-hub/workshops/2026-06-29-purdue/slides/content.md

 ### `Slide 8` — Software Engineering: a different type of engineering

-- a) In civil engineering, design and construction are separate phases: you design a bridge, then you build it
+- a) In civil engineering, design and construction are separate phases: you design a bridge, then you build it.
+It's very expensive to change the design in the middle of the construction.
 - b) In software, construction is essentially free — the code *is* the blueprint and the product simultaneously
 - c) Key difference: SE lives in a world of imperfect information: the users don't know clearly what they need, don't know clearly how to specify it, building the software reveals unknown challenges, the users change their mind.
 In summary: SE is a **creative discovery process** — you rarely know the full solution before you start writing it
 - e) Therefore, the most important thing to optimize is **your ability to learn and adapt quickly**: